-Falcon's registered office is 810-675 Hastings Street West, Vancouver, British Columbia, V6B 1N2, Canada.
+Falcon's registered office is at Suite 810, 675 West Hastings Street, Vancouver, British Columbia, V6B 1N2, Canada.
 Falcon's head office is at Styne House, Upper Hatch Street, Dublin 2, Ireland with telephone number +353 1 417 1900.
-The address of the Company's corporate website is http://www.falconoilandgas.com.
+The address of the Company's corporate website is www.falconoilandgas.com.

-Falcon has no administrative, management or supervisory bodies other than the Board, and the committees as set out in in this document, namely the Audit Committee, the Corporate Governance Committee, the Compensation Committee, the Nomination Committee and the Reserves Committee.
+Falcon has no administrative, management or supervisory bodies other than the Board of Directors ("the Board"), and the committees as set out in in this document, namely the Audit Committee, the Corporate Governance Committee, the Compensation Committee, the Nomination Committee and the Reserves Committee.